 - Work Email: firstname.lastname@example.org

-Brooke Duffy is an Assistant Professor in Temple University’s Department of Advertising and a faculty member in the School of Media and Communication’s Media & Communication doctoral program.
-Her research interests include media industries, digital convergence, gender/feminist studies of media, and advertising and consumer culture.
+Brooke Erin Duffy, Ph.D., is an Assistant Professor in the Department of Advertising and member of the graduate faculty of the Media & Communication Program.
+Her research interests include media and cultural production, digital culture, feminist media studies, and critical analyses of advertising and consumer culture.

-Duffy, B. E. (in press).
+Duffy, B. E. (2013).
 Remake, remodel: Women’s magazines in the digital age.
-Champaign, IL: University of Illinois Press, forthcoming November 2013.
+Urbana, IL: University of Illinois Press.

 Duffy, B. E., & Turow, J. (Eds.).
 (2009).
 Key readings in media today: Mass communication in contexts.
 New York, NY: Routledge.

-Duffy, B. E. (forthcoming).
+Duffy, B. E. (2014).
 Link love and comment karma: Norms and politics of evaluation in the fashion blogosphere.
-In H. C. Suhr (Eds.)
-Online evaluation of creativity and the arts, under contract with Routledge.
+In H. C. Suhr (Ed.)
+Online evaluation of creativity and the arts, New York: Routledge.
+View

 Duffy, B. E. (2008).
 Time ahead: Digital challenges facing print magazines.
 In B. E. Duffy & J. Turow, (Eds.)
 Key readings in media today: Mass communication in contexts (pp. 160-165).
 New York: Routledge.